Contact Us for a Free Consultation (213) 542-0979

 That's why you'll often see someone acting like an idiot while they're out in custody, not cooperating with the bond company, or not paying their premium; it turns out the collateral is no good.

-The bond company will just grab the person, bring them into custody, and say, Judge, we no longer are going to be responsible for this bond.
-We want this person taken into custody, and that person is going to be taken into custody.
-The judge isn't going to leave him out if the bond company's not going to uphold the bond, and then that person would have to get another bond company in Los Angeles to post their bond and make sure that they can remain out of custody while their case is pending.
+The bond company will simply take the person into custody and inform the judge, ' We are no longer responsible for this bond. ' We want this person taken into custody, and that person will be taken into custody.
+The judge isn't going to leave him out if the bond company won't uphold the bond, and then that person would have to find another bond company in Los Angeles to post their bond and ensure that they can remain out of custody while their case is pending.

 Related Content: